-I am a Senior Research Software Engineer in the RSE Team at The University of Sheffield.
+I am a Research Software Engineer at the British Antarctic Survey.
 My interest is in facilitating the best possible practice in research computing, from good training to advocating reproducible scientific software methods.

 As of 2022 I am a Fellow of the Software Sustainability Institute, with a particular interest in developing training and guidance for reproducible methods in Matlab.